This article covers:

 NOTE: Keep in mind that some system applications already use certain shortcuts and trying to use identical combinations of keys for global shortcuts with the Track desktop app will show you an error saying that global shortcuts need to be unique.
 One good example would be the "Cmd+Opt+T" shortcut used by Finder to show/hide the toolbar.
 You could use Cmd+Shift+T or Cmd+Ctrl+T instead.

 The Account tab is where you can see your name and the email address you're logged in with.
-Click on My account to navigate to the webapp Profile page, or click Sign out to sign out of the app.
+Click on My account to navigate to the Toggl Account Settings page, or click Sign out to sign out of the app.
 You can also close your account from here.

 Toggl Track desktop app sports several keyboard shortcuts for fast time entry.